The Eastern Tour - 3 Days' Walking

 Keswick to Grasmere

-Leaving Keswick, you retrace your steps to Portinscale and join the Cumbria Way for a while to follow the level lakeshore path along Derwentwater through ancient oak forests into Rosthwaite in the picture postcard Borrowdale Valley.
-Following a clear path from Rosthwaite alongside Stonethwaite Beck, the trail then becomes more rocky underfoot before climbing up the remote Greenup Gill to Greenup Edge on a steep but obvious path.
+Leaving Keswick the route heads for Castlerigg Stone Circle before crossing farmland to reach the popular viewpoint of Walla Crag.
+From there a broad path descends to the packhorse bridge at Ashness before entering an upland valley leading to the tiny community of Watendlath.
+After a short climb it’s an easy descent into the Borrowdale Valley at Rosthwaite.
+Following a clear path from Rosthwaite alongside Stonethwaite Beck, the trail then becomes rockier underfoot before climbing up the remote Greenup Gill to Greenup Edge on a steep but obvious path.
 You then have the choice to take the easier route down to the valley of Far Easedale, which is often boggy underfoot or over the Lion and the Lamb on Helm Crag into Grasmere.
 This is a memorable day with views of Lakeland fells in all directions.

 Grasmere to Patterdale